 13. Use factory reset protection

+Factory reset protection, which is good should your phone ever be stolen or go missing.
 The person or may I say thief won’t be able to reset and log into the phone without first knowing your Google email and password.

-The Factory reset protection is enabled when you have a secure lock screen enabled.
+The factory reset protection is enabled when you have a secure lock screen enabled.
 Make sure you do not reset your phone less than 24 hours after changing your Google password, or you’ll trigger a 72-hour anti-theft lockout.